The future of work?

 What exactly had happened in the eyes of the management, co-founder and CEO Matthias Henze admitted to the founders' scene and confirmed the results of the study:

-"We did not manage to implement effective management structures, and we grew too fast in terms of human resources."
+"We have failed to implement effective management structures and we have grown too quickly in terms of personnel."